frozn/TipTac/README.md

 - fixed hooking tips if event VARIABLES_LOADED from TipTacItemRef fired before the one from TipTac
 - fixed sometimes flickering tooltip if moving with flying mount and "Anchors->Frame Tip Type" = "Mouse Anchor"
 - added anchors and offsets for ItemRef icon (thx to NoBetaBoredom for PR)
-- added option in "Anchors" to override GTT anchor for (Guild & Community) ChatFrame
+- added option in "Anchors" to override GTT anchor for world/frame units/tips in combat and (Guild & Community) ChatFrame
 - added option "Backdrop->Enable Backdrop Modifications" to enable/disable all backdrop modifications
 - added option "General->Show Mythic+ Dungeon Score" to show mythic+ dungeon score
 - added option "General->Show Current Unit Speed" to show current unit speed after race & class
 - added option "General->Show Player Guild Rank Title->Format" to also show player guild rank level in addition to guild rank title
 - added option "Combat->Hide Tips" and "Combat->Hide Tips In Combat" to hide frame and/or world unit tips or all tips in or out of combat
+- added option in "ItemRef" to show stack count of items in tooltip
 - considered debuff border for aura positions
 - splitted options for auras from spells
 - option "General->Show Who Targets the Unit" now evaluates the visible nameplates when ungrouped